loader image

 • Food waste: represents losses from distribution to consumers.

-• Fusions is an initiative financially supported by the European Union with the aim of encouraging Member States to reduce food waste at all stages of the supply chain.
+• Fusions is a financially supported initiative by the European Union aimed at encouraging member states to reduce food waste at all stages of the supply chain.
 The long-term goal is to halve food waste by 2030.
-On average, each EU resident wasted 131 kg of food waste, resulting in a financial loss of around €132 billion in 2020 .
+On average, each EU resident wasted 131 kg of food waste, resulting in a financial loss of approximately €132 billion in 2020.

-In France, laws aimed at reducing waste have also been introduced over the last twenty years:
+In France, laws aimed at reducing waste have also been introduced over the past twenty years:

 • 2016: Garrot Law